tragram/domcikuv-zpevnik-v2/README.md

 * [country-flag-icons](https://www.npmjs.com/package/country-flag-icons)

 ## TODO:
 A lot ATM.
-The one major feature to add is a mode in which you only see the generated illustrations and will choose based on those.
+The two major features to add are:
+* A mode in which you only see the generated illustrations and will choose based on those.
 Might be interesting to "judge the book by its cover".
+* Make the website a [PWA](https://en.wikipedia.org/wiki/Progressive_web_app) to make it available 100 % offline.